trobinpl/blog/input/posts/simple-mediator-pattern-implementation-in-c.md

 }
 </pre>

-In Handle method we check what language contains HelloWorldRequest.Language and based on this parmeter we're creating response object and returning it to mediator.
+In Handle method we check what language was passed in <code>HelloWorldRequest</code> and based on this parmeter we're creating response object.
+This object is then returned to mediator.

-For this post I will use my DumbHandlerProvider, but in [mentioned before repository][github_app] you can find provider based on Autofac.
-Every handler provider has to implement IHandlerProvider interface.
-Dumb implementation can look like this:
+For this post I will use my <code>DumbHandlerProvider</code> mentioned before.
+[In my repository I mentioned earlier][github_app] you can find provider based on Autofac.
+It should give you an idea on how you could implement <code>IHandlerProvider</code> so it suit your needs.

 <pre>
 public class DumbHandlerProvider : IHandlerProvider
 {
-    private Dictionary<Type, Type> _handlers = new Dictionary<Type, Type>()
+    private Dictionary&lt;Type, Type&gt; _handlers = new Dictionary&lt;Type, Type&gt;()
     {
         { typeof(HelloWorldRequest), typeof(HelloWorldRequestHandler) }
     };

-    public IRequestHandler<TRequest, TResponse> ProvideHandler<TRequest, TResponse>()
+    public IRequestHandler&lt;TRequest, TResponse>&gt; ProvideHandler&lt;TRequest, TResponse&gt;()
     {
         Type requestType = typeof(TRequest);
-        IRequestHandler<TRequest, TResponse> handler = null;
+        IRequestHandler&lt;TRequest, TResponse&gt; handler = null;

         if (!this._handlers.ContainsKey(requestType))
         {